Polish immigration to the Ronchamp coal mines: Cultural influence

 Polish immigration strongly influenced Ronchamp's mining and cultural traditions.
 In all French coalfields, measures were taken to foster social ties between immigrants in order to boost their productivity.
 For example, mining housing estates were built for immigrant families, and special educational and religious programs were set up.
 The Poles regularly organized processions and pilgrimages specific to their customs, but local residents sometimes also took part, as on the Polish national holiday, when the “Harmonie des houillères”, made up entirely of French musicians, took part.
 Associations are also set up to maintain Polish culture in Ronchamp, including music, dance, sport, theater, art, and religion.
 The company and local associations also seek to bring the two communities closer together, notably through sports clubs, a Franco-Polish festival committee and small businesses.
 Additionally, both communities shared common mining traditions, further connecting their experiences.

-After the “Retrofolies” came to an end in 2000, the Ronchamp festival committee decided to organize a Franco-Polish festival in honor of the former Polish miners of Ronchamp from 14 to 16 September 2001.
+After the “Retrofolies” came to an end in 2000, the Ronchamp festival committee decided to organize a Franco-Polish festival in honor of the former Polish miners of Ronchamp from September 14 to 16, 2001.
 The festival was motivated by the desire of the miners' descendants to reconnect with their homeland.
 Following the festival, the commune and the festival committee decided to set up a twinning arrangement with a Polish town.
 Research was carried out in the Krakow region, as this is where the Polish miners from Ronchamp were thought to have come from (a belief disproved by subsequent historical research).
 A rapprochement was quickly made with the town of Sułkowice, which was the most motivated.
 Over the following years, several trips were organized between the two towns.
-The twin town was formalized on 21 September 2003, when the two mayors, Raymond Massinger and Joseph Mardaus, signed a parchment.
+The twin town was formalized on September 21, 2003, when the two mayors, Raymond Massinger and Joseph Mardaus, signed a parchment.
 The twinning took place against the backdrop of Poland's accession to the European Union.

 As part of the cultural development policy of the Ballons des Vosges regional nature park, a contemporary dance show is created in Ronchamp by the festival committee to pay tribute to former Polish miners and celebrate the twinning with Sułkowice.
 The show, entitled Swiatlo, which means “light” in Polish, was performed during the European Heritage Days in September 2004 by a troupe of three musicians and four dancers from Belfort.
 In 2005, the show was performed in two other towns in the nature park: Giromagny and Gérardmer.
 It was also performed in China.

 Masses in Polish are organized once a month in Ronchamp's Notre-Dame-du-Bas church by the Polish Catholic Mission of the North-East, one of the consequences of Polish immigration still visible in 2005.